rlratcliffe/xUnit-example/README.md

 # Quotes

+"Driving a testing tool using the testing tool itself to run the tests may seem a bit like performing brain surgery on yourself. ('Don't touch those motor centers - oh, too bad, game over') It will get weird from time to time."

+"1.
+Arrange - Create some objects.
+2. Act - Simulate them.
+3. Assert - Check the results."

+"Test coupling has an obvious nasty effect, in that breaking one test causes the next ten to fail even though the code is correct...
+Test coupling - don't go there."

 "If we make a mistake implementing this, then we won't be able to see the mistake because the exceptions won't be reported."

 "When I pick the next test to implement, I find a test that will teach me something and which I have confidence I can make work.
 If I get that test working but get stuck on the next one, then I consider backing up two steps."